edwelker/functional_web_tests/README.md

 but nodetests --with-xunit --processes=2 test*.py  will not work

 Todo:
+* need to be able to pass in the domain to set as the base_url
 * see if browser_type can be passed, rather than hardcoded into class tests
 * determine if project install should be multi-user local, single-user local, or global
 * Look at https://developer.mozilla.org/en-US/docs/Marionette